MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram illustrating two enterprise apps under development in dedicated environments  then tested and deployed in environments that are shared with other apps ](media/environment-strategy/image11.png)

-Figure Two enterprise apps under development in dedicated environments, then tested and deployed in environments that are shared with other apps.
+*Figure: Two enterprise apps under development in dedicated environments, then tested and deployed in environments that are shared with other apps.*

 In a more advanced variation, each maker has an individual developer environment.
 This has the benefit of providing greater isolation to the maker but can make combining individual work in an integration environment more complicated.
 And although working in isolation can be helpful for larger, sophisticated teams, it can add unnecessary overhead to smaller teams that can be more successful collaborating in a shared development environment.

 ![Diagram illustrating an enterprise app under development in individual environments  combined in a shared integration environment  and then tested and deployed in environments that are shared with other apps ](media/environment-strategy/image12.png)

-Figure Two makers working on the same app in individual developer environments must combine their work in a shared integration environment before it moves to testing and production.
+*Figure: Two makers working on the same app in individual developer environments must combine their work in a shared integration environment before it moves to testing and production.*

 This variation commonly incorporates a source control strategy, with each development environment represented as a branch in source control that gets merged when changes are ready to be promoted.
 It's important to account for how the application will be maintained after the initial release.